May 29, 2023

 1 min reading time

-For most of us working in the HR field, with so much change happening it’s hard to know what to focus on – upskilling/reskilling programs, writing hybrid working policies that fit everyone, figuring out how to measure wellbeing, improving our employee value proposition, or motivating employee performance in ways that take all of this into consideration.
-In the West our economies and societies are re-settling into a different shape and we’re shifting as fast as we can to adapt – welcome to the ‘new normal’.
+For most of us working in the HR field, with so much change happening it’s hard to know what to focus on – upskilling/reskilling programs, writing/updating hybrid working policies that fit everyone, figuring out how to measure wellbeing, improving our employee value proposition, or motivating employee performance in ways that take all of this into consideration.
+In the West our economies and societies are continually re-settling into a different shape and we are shifting as fast as we can to adapt – some may call this the ‘new normal’.

 Also known as Emotional Quotient (EQ), EI sits within the family of soft skills/human skills that help you thrive in any social environment, which includes work.
 Emotional intelligence is often mistakenly used interchangeably with soft skills.
 However, ‘soft skills’ as a category includes a much wider group of skills such as critical thinking, problem solving and digital literacy, which we wouldn’t class within emotional intelligence.